 On top of all that, if your kids are older, they will most likely nag you about buying souvenirs and if like us, you enjoy a massage on your holiday to treat yourself, before long, the kids will be begging you to join in on this luxurious treat!

 Reality is, when you are travelling as a family, it will be more expensive!
-Accept it, save up for it and find some awesome travel deals, such as on My Voucher Codes, to cut costs out as much as you can (bringing you a post on finding awesome money saving deals soon!) and don’t forget that some destinations are a lot more affordable than others!!
+Accept it, save up for it and find some awesome travel deals, such as on My Voucher Codes, to cut costs out as much as you can.
+You can also save costs by signing up for some great travel cards.
+Qantas Cash Travel Card is a great option, as it allows you to earn up 1.5 points dollar on overseas purchases.
+Build up your points and get rewards for future travel!
+You can also load it up with foreign currency which means that you will avoid those nasty fees that your normal bank card will charge.

 2. Dealing with their Fears!